RonaldTinashe/Morabaraba.Core/README.md

 * The shades may either be dark or light
 * The phase of a player can be computed from their hand and board after a move
+    * The player is placing if they have a hand
+    * The player is moving if they have
+        * No hand
+        * More than 3 cows on the board
+    * The player is flying if they have
+        * No hand
+        * 3 or fewer cows on the board

 ## History